lily-tran-codes/ATCBusApp23-24/README.md

     2. Write a summary for the changes you made
     3. Commit to branch
 - Get remote changes to local repo
-  - git: `git pull origin branch-name-you-want-to`
+  - git: `git pull origin branch-name-you-want-to-pull-from`
   - GitHub Desktop:
+    - Make sure current branch is published in order to make a pull request
+    -